Bring Water Science Into Your Classroom

 This workshop will cover the fundamentals of groundwater flow, and include field and model activities, as well as a tour of the water treatment plant.
 Educators who participate in science education at the K-12 level are eligible to apply.
 Application deadline is May 15.
 Link to application: tinyurl.com/k12groundwater

-Freshwater Educator Network
+UW-Green Bay Freshwater Educator Network

 UW-Green Bay coordinates a network of educators to facilitate programming within communities in the 16 county UW-Green Bay footprint and connect water-related work in high schools to UW-Green Bay/UW System campuses.
 Field experiences and workshops provide students and/or teachers with hands-on water science activities.
 Learn more.

-Below you’ll find downloadable materials for your classroom or to handout to students.
+Below you’ll find downloadable materials for your classroom or to hand out to students.